harryprince/renkun-ken.github.io/_posts/2014-02-07-use-sql-to-operate-on-r-data-frames.md

 If you are familiar with SQL, the statement above is almost as friendly as plain English.

-[`sqldf`](http://cran.r-project.org/web/packages/sqldf/) is hosted by [Google Code](https://code.google.com/p/sqldf/).
+`sqldf` is listed on [CRAN](http://cran.r-project.org/web/packages/sqldf/) and is hosted by [Google Code](https://code.google.com/p/sqldf/).
 Its official website offers a comprehensive tutorial and FAQ on it.